randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 When it comes to systems of measure, the world has standardized on one true system.
 SI is used officially in all countries except three:  Myanmar, Liberia, and the United States.
 [Myanmar, for its part, is moving toward SI](https://web.archive.org/web/20150324092305/http://elevenmyanmar.com/index.php?option=com_content&view=article&id=3684:myanmar-to-adopt-metric-system&catid=44:national&Itemid=384).

+...funny image of planet earth and US on the moon...

 ## Internationalization API

 ECMAScript quietly introduced the [internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl "Intl API") back in December 2012.
 Today, [all modern browsers support ](https://caniuse.com/#feat=internationalization "Intl API browser support")`[Intl](https://caniuse.com/#feat=internationalization "Intl API browser support")`.
 [Even Node.js supports internationalization](https://nodejs.org/docs/latest-v11.x/api/intl.html "Node.js Internationalization").
 The `Intl` API is fit for use in all new projects.